|Street names beginning with

 |Chichester Drive West, Saltdean||Named and numbered 1 September 19551.||1ESRO DB/D/27/146|

-9 was a residence of the Marquess of Abergavenny .
+9 was a residence of the 1st Marquess of Abergavenny2.

-11 was the home of Charles Robert Dickins Scrase.
+11 was the home of Charles Robert Dickins Scrase.3

-14 was the home in the 1870s and 1880s of Oswald Mosley (1948-1915) before he succeeded as 4th Baronet, and his son Oswald Mosley (1873-1928), who became 5th Bt and was father of the 6th Bt, politician and founder of the British Union of Fascists.
+14 was the home in the 1870s and 1880s of Oswald Mosley 4th Baronet, and his son Oswald Mosley, 5th Bt.
 It then became the home from 1896 to 1924 of Louise, the Princess Royal and Duchess of Fife (1867-1931), daughter of Edward VII, who stayed here on a number of occasions.
 Plaque to the Princess Royal.

 Chichester House stood alone when first built in 1832 and opened as an academy for young gentlemen.
 It was the home of novelist D L Murray from 1938 to 1944.

 10 is a detached house that may predate the 18th century.
-Grade II listed.
+Grade II listed4.

 23 Bo-Peep and 24 Skayles are probably 18th century.
-Grade II listed.
+Grade II listed6.

 28-29 were four cottages, converted into two.
-Grade II listed.
+Grade II listed7.

 33-36 date originally from the early 19th century.

-17-23 Palmeira Avenue Mansions is Grade II listed.
+17-23 Palmeira Avenue Mansions is Grade II listed4.

 54-56 Albert Mansions.

-Tesco is on the site of Brighton & Hove Gas Works, built in 1832 and used a storage facility only from 1871, when the Portslade gas works opened, until September 1994.
+Tesco is on the site of Brighton & Hove Gas Works, built in 1832 and used as only a storage facility from 1871, when the Portslade gas works opened, until September 1994.

-Church of St John the Baptist was designed by Edward and W G Habershon on land donated by Sir Isaac Goldsmid (see •Palmeira), opening in 1852.
+Church of St John the Baptist was designed by Edward and W G Habershon on land donated by Sir Isaac Goldsmid, opening in 1852.
 The north-east tower and spire were added c.1870 and are the highest in the city.
-The church is Grade II listed.
+The church is Grade II listed10.